 EU seeks more time in effort to resolve Iran nuclear dispute

-BRUSSELS (AP) — The European Union’s top diplomat said Friday that more time is required to unravel a dispute between countries involved in the Iran nuclear agreement.
+BRUSSELS (AP) — The European Union’s top diplomat said Friday that more time is required to unravel a dispute between countries involved in the Iran nuclear agreement, as the Europeans struggle to keep alive a deal hampered by U.S. sanctions.

 On Jan.
-15, Britain, France and Germany reluctantly triggered the accord's dispute resolution mechanism to force Iran into discussions on possible violations of the deal, starting the clock on a process that could result in the “snapback” of U.N. and EU sanctions on Iran if no solution is found.
+15, Britain, France and Germany reluctantly triggered the accord's dispute resolution mechanism to force Iran into discussions on possible violations of the deal.
+That started a process that could result in the resumption of U.N. and EU sanctions on Iran if no solution is found.

 “The timeline is therefore extended,” Borrell said in a statement.
 The dispute mechanism provides for a period of about one month, which can be prolonged if all parties agree, to resolve any disagreement.
-Borrell's spokesman did not immediately respond to requests for clarification.
+But Borrell has declined to confirm that the one-month clock has actually started ticking.

 Borrell also underlined that during his consultations in recent days all parties that continue to adhere to the deal, known as the Joint Comprehensive Plan of Action, or JCPOA, “reconfirmed their determination to preserve the agreement which is in the interest of all.”